microsoft/YamUI/README.md

 npm publish
 ```

-## Roadmap

-The YamUI project is currently in a pre-release state.
-We are building out the components and features we need for [Yammer.com](https://www.yammer.com/) to meet our specific UX Design guidelines.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.microsoft.com>.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.